datajoint/datajoint-python/specs/transpiler_specs.md

-# Notes on the Design of the DataJoint Query Engine
+# Design specifications of the DataJoint-to-SQL Transpiler
+This document contains information and reasoning that went into the design of the DataJoint-to-SQL transpiler for DataJoint for Python version 0.13.

 MySQL appears to differ from standard SQL by the sequence of evaluating the clauses of the SELECT statement.